William Joseph (American football): New York Giants

-Joseph was drafted by the New York Giants with the 25th overall pick in the 2003 NFL Draft.
+Joseph was selected by the New York Giants in the first round with the 25th overall pick in the 2003 NFL draft.
 After a holdout he signed a five-year $6.95 million contract August 5, 2003.
 He played in 14 games as a rookie, primarily as a reserve defensive tackle and finished the season with 6 tackles (3 solo), 1 sack and 1 forced fumble.
 In 2004, he played in 15 games with 4 starts and made 25 tackles (20 solo), 2 sacks and 2 passes defensed.
 In 2005 started all 10 regular season games in which he played and the NFC Wild Card Game at right defensive tackle.
 He finished the season with 19 tackles (14 solo), 2 sacks, 3 passes defensed and 1 fumble recover.
 He missed 6 of the last 7 regular season games due to injuries.
 The next season, 2006, he played in all 16 league games with three starts and recorded 21 tackles and two quarterback sacks.
 In 2007 Joseph played in the pre-season games and the regular season before sustaining a season-ending injury after which he was placed on injured reserve.
 Joseph earned a Super Bowl ring with the Giants in Super Bowl XLII.

 Oakland Raiders

 The Oakland Raiders signed Joseph on March 14, 2008, released him on September 2 and re-signed him on November 5, 2008.
 He finished the 2008 season with eight tackles.

-Joseph was released on September 6, 2009 after the team acquired Richard Seymour from the New England Patriots only to be re-signed on September 11 after Seymour failed to show up.
+Joseph was released on September 6, 2009, after the team acquired Richard Seymour from the New England Patriots only to be re-signed on September 11 after Seymour failed to show up.
 However, after Seymour showed up at the Raiders facility, Joseph was released again on September 14.
 He was re-signed on November 9.

 Joseph was re-signed on March 23, 2010, but was later released prior to the start of the 2010 season.

 After football

-On April 30, 2012, Joseph along with two other former NFL players were arrested on federal charges in connection with an alleged scheme to steal people’s identities and file false tax returns.
+On April 30, 2012, Joseph along with two other former NFL players were arrested on federal charges in connection with an alleged scheme to steal people's identities and file false tax returns.

-Joseph was sentenced on November 30, 2012 to two years in prison, to be followed by three years of supervised release, for his participation in an identity theft tax refund fraud scheme.
+Joseph was sentenced on November 30, 2012, to two years in prison, to be followed by three years of supervised release, for his participation in an identity theft tax refund fraud scheme.
 Joseph pleaded guilty on August 31, 2012, to one count of theft of government money and one count of aggravated identity theft.